 April 11, 2015: Long time Grand Ole Opry member Jim Ed Brown made his final Opry appearance.
 The newly elected member of the Country Music Hall of Fame had been an Opry member for just over 50 years.

-April 30, 2016: Ray Pillow is recognized upon is 50th anniversary as a member of the Grand Ole Opry.
+April 30, 2016: Ray Pillow was recognized upon is 50th anniversary as a member of the Grand Ole Opry.
 Opry general manager Pete Fisher presented Ray with a gold pocket watch.

 There you have it for this month.